agstudy/rsqlserver/README.md

 The package's interoperability of R and .NET code is provided by the [rClr](https://github.com/jmp75/rClr) package and unfortunately this package is currently only building on Windows and Mono 3.x (which is several years old) and therefore causing problems for macOS and Linux users.

-Due to the cross-platform functionality of Docker containers, it will soon be possible to install the package in a container on any system.
+Due to the cross-platform functionality of Docker containers, it is now possible to install the package in a container on any system.

 ### Local Installation